Vaei/PushPawn/README.md

 ## Difficulty
 This is very advanced C++ use, if you are a beginner you will struggle with this and dedicated support isn't available.
 It will benefit you if you understand how LyraShooter's interaction system works though it isn't a requirement.
 There may be some redundancy that came from duplicating that system as a starting point which may lead to confusion.

+If you are not an advanced user, you may be able to succeed in using this effectively by looking at the "How to Use" section and going through the example project.

 ## Terminology
 *The most confusing yet important aspect to wrap your head around is this: The ability `Instigator` is the one who gets pushed, and not the one who does the pushing.*